Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 One of the great horrors of Hepatitis C is cirrhosis when the liver tissue becomes home to an increasing mass of scar tissue.
 It comes on us slowly, over the years, and it has been greatly feared because most people think it is irreversible but every week now I get messages from people telling me how well their liver has healed once the virus is gone.

 Essentially cirrhosis is scar tissue formed in the liver as the result of some form of toxin.

-Alcohol abuse is one of the commonly known cause of cirrhosis however the battle between the Hep C virus and our own immune system is another cause.
+Alcohol abuse is one of the commonly known causes of cirrhosis however the battle between the Hep C virus and our own immune system is another cause.

-The other problem with cirrhosis/scar tissue is that this is the area where tumours or cancer is likely to form.
-The chances of getting liver cancer as part of the Hep C package becomes much higher when a person gets to cirrhosis stage.
+The other problem with cirrhosis/scar tissue is that this is the area where tumors or cancer is likely to form.
+The chances of getting liver cancer as part of the Hep C package become much higher when a person gets to the cirrhosis stage.

 The common measurement for fibrosis is the ‘F’.
 So F0 means no fibrosis, F1 a little, F2 more, F3 even more and F4 means a person has cirrhosis.

 When I was tested using first Ultrasound, then CT Scan and then the Fibrascan my rating was F3 bordering on F4.
 In other words I was almost at the cirrhosis stage.